MithrilJS/mithril.js/docs/animation.md

 ### Animation on element creation

-Animating an element via CSS when the element created couldn't be simpler.
+Animating an element via CSS when the element is created couldn't be simpler.
 Just add an animation to a CSS class normally:

 ```css
 .fancy {animation:fade-in 0.5s;}